Benign soft tissue tumors

 Benign Soft Tissue Tumors

-What are benign soft tissue tumors in children?
+What is a benign soft tissue tumor?

 A soft tissue tumor is a growth of abnormal cells in the body's soft tissues.
 These tissues include the muscles, lymph and blood vessels, nerves, and fat.
 They can also include cartilage and other connective tissues.
 When a tumor is benign (say "bih-NYN"), that means it's not cancer.
 Most soft tissue tumors are benign.